cminers/braiins-os/docs/index.md

 $ opkg remove firmware
 ```

-In addition to the above, reset to initial Braiins OS version can also be initiated as follows:
+In addition to the above, reseting to initial Braiins OS version can also be initiated as follows:

 * *IP SET button* - hold it for *10s* until red LED flashes
 * *SD card* - first partition with FAT contains file *uEnv.txt* with a line **factory_reset=yes**